victorcynzo/cor/README.md

 pip install -e .
 ```

+This will install the Cor gaze detection library with all dependencies and make the `cor` command available in your terminal.

 ## Command Line Usage

 ### Built-in CLI (Recommended)

 After installation, you can use Cor directly from the command line:

+The current CLI supports these options:

 ```bash
 # Basic gaze detection